 The term "touchpoints" refers to the moments and artefacts through which the user has contact with the (intangible) service.
 Touchpoints are thus elements that evidence the service and with which the user has contact or interaction while using the WP (e.g. website, handbooks, videos, printed communication, brand etc).
-Touchpoints can be created by human-human interaction, human-artefact interaction, etc. They are crucial elements to deliver the service, and they are used to create a rhythm to guide and support the user experience.
+Touchpoints can be created by human-human interaction, human-artefact interaction, human-human-artefact interaction, human-human-artefact interaction, etc. They are crucial elements to deliver the service, and they are used to create a rhythm to guide and support the user experience.

 There are many touchpoints that are part of the service and they vary in format, channels used, and purpose.
-In our research, the touchpoints range from artefact51-based, such as training materials and slides, to human-based, such as the first point of contact in the Police and Border Guard Board.
+In our research, the touchpoints range from artefact51-based, such as training materials and slides, to humanbased, such as the first point of contact in the Police and Border Guard Board.
 All touchpoints detected by the researchers during interviews, surveys, observations and the service safari have been considered for analysis.